nimaipatel/ipd/README.md

 # Paper

-A paper produced as part of this project is accepted for publication in [IBSSC 2022](https://www.ieeebombay.org/ibssc2022/).
+A paper produced as part of this project is accepted at [IBSSC 2022](https://www.ieeebombay.org/ibssc2022/).
 It will be published in IEEE Xplore.

 # Build and deploy